GROUP’S CONTRIBUTION TO IFAC STRATEGIC PLAN: SABEC

 - Spectroscopic data fusion techniques and imaging techniques;

-- Data analysis with multivariate statistical methods and treatment of problems relating to the processing and use of Big Data in the BC area;
+- Data analysis with multivariate statistical methods and treatment of problems relating to the processing and use of Big Data in the Heritage Science area;

 - Definition of methodologies and application of devices for environmental monitoring in museums and storage areas, with particular attention to problems relating to lighting in museums (monitoring, control and standardization).